 - (1) The weighted average mark (WAM) takes the average of a student's marks over a selected period with each mark weighted according to an agreed value according to its credit point value and, optionally, a weighting according to level.
 From May 2020, the level weight for each unit of study will uniformly be one (1).
-It is calculated according to the following formula: - \sum (mark credit point valuelevel weight)/ \sum (credit point valuelevel weight) - (2) Marks are included or excluded in the WAM according to the table in Schedule 1 of this policy. - (3) Average mark calculations other than the WAM may be used by faculties for purposes: - (a) specified in faculty resolutions; and - (b) approved by the Academic Board. - (4) The Deputy Vice-Chancellor (Education), after consultation with the Vice-Chancellor and Chair of the Academic Board, may designate a particular teaching period or component part of a teaching period as being subject to an extraordinary adverse impact. - (a) The Deputy Vice-Chancellor (Education) must: - (i) make any such designation in writing; and - (ii) publish it on the University website. - (5) For any teaching period or component part of a teaching period that is designated as being subject to an extraordinary adverse impact: - (a) the University will also calculate a converted weighted average mark (C WAM) at the conclusion of a student's award course. - (b) The CWAM will be calculated according to the same formula as the WAM but will excluding all marks from the designated teaching period or component part of a teaching period. - (c) The CWAM will be published on a student's graduating transcript in addition to the WAM for students graduating from May 2020.
+It is calculated according to the following formula: - \sum (mark credit point valuelevel weight)/ \sum (credit point valuelevel weight) - (2) Marks are included or excluded in the WAM according to the table in Schedule 1 of this policy. - (3) Average mark calculations other than the WAM may be used by faculties for purposes: - (a) specified in faculty resolutions; and - (b) approved by the Academic Board. - (4) The Deputy Vice-Chancellor (Education), after consultation with the Vice-Chancellor and Chair of the Academic Board, may designate a particular teaching period or component part of a teaching period as being subject to an extraordinary adverse impact. - (a) The Deputy Vice-Chancellor (Education) must: - (i) make any such designation in writing; and - (ii) publish it on the University website. - (5) For students enrolled during Semester 1 2020, which was designated as being subject to an extraordinary adverse impact: - (a) the University will also calculate a converted weighted average mark (C WAM) at the conclusion of a student's award course. - (b) The CWAM will be calculated according to the same formula as the WAM but will exclude all marks from Semester 1 2020. - (c) The CWAM and WAM will be published on a student's graduating transcript for students enrolled in a unit of study during Semester 1 2020 and graduating from May 2020. - (6) For students who did not enrol in a unit of study during Semester 1 2020, the CWAM and WAM will not be published on their graduating transcript.